rcn-ee/ti-opencl/docs/sphinx-doc/source/optimization/example_conv1d.rst

 We added three additional arguments to the kernel: block height, local buffer for input and local buffer for output.
-Local buffers are allocated automatically by OpenCL runtime, user's application code only needs to specify the sizes.
+Local buffers are allocated automatically by OpenCL runtime, OpenCL application code only needs to specify the sizes.

 With all these transformation, we see that non-SIMDized ``k_loop_db``